helenyueyu/infinite_go/README.md

 2. Backend: **Ruby-on-Rails**
 3. Frontend: **React**, **Redux**

-## Highlight Features
+## Features

 ![Main Screenshot](https://github.com/helenyueyu/infinite_go/blob/master/app/assets/images/pic1.png?raw=true)

 ### I. Implementing Rich Text Editing

 Figuring out how to integrate the DraftJS editor was tricky, since rich text is still stored as plain text in the database (the datatype of the `body` field in my questions table is `:string`.
-An example of what
+An example of what the plain text looks like is shown below:

 <img src="https://github.com/helenyueyu/infinite_go/blob/master/app/assets/images/pic8.png?raw=true)" />